yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 With the changes on this PR, blink made it so that they can be copied seamlessly, fixing this faulty behaviour.

 {{< single-title-imgs
-    "From Zero to Hero ("MONSTER HUNTER STORIES 2 WINGS OF RUIN" Trial Version)" "./1d2dbug.png"
+    "From Zero to Hero (MONSTER HUNTER STORIES 2: WINGS OF RUIN Trial Version)" "./1d2dbug.png"
     "./1d2dfix.png"
     >}}